Korean War: Armistice (July 1953 – November 1954)

-The on-again, off-again negotiations for the armistice spanned over two years (1951-1953), first at Kaesong, then Panmunjom. and was the longest negotiated armistice in history.
+The on-again, off-again negotiations for the armistice spanned over two years (1951–1953), first at Kaesong, then Panmunjom. and was the longest negotiated armistice in history.
 A problematic point was prisoner of war repatriation.
 The PVA, KPA and UN Command could not agree on a system of repatriation because many PVA and KPA soldiers refused to be repatriated back to the north, which was unacceptable to the Chinese and North Koreans.
-On 3 December 1952 the UNGA accepted India's proposed Korean War armistice, voted as Resolution 610(VII), and thus was born the Neutral Nations Repatriation Commission.
+On 3 December 1952 the UN General Assembly accepted India's proposed Korean War armistice, voted as Resolution 610(VII), and thus was born the Neutral Nations Repatriation Commission.

 Stalin died on 5 March.
 The new Soviet leaders, engaged in their internal power struggle, had no desire to continue supporting China's efforts and called for an end to the hostilities.
 China could not continue without Soviet aid, and North Korea was no longer a major player.
 Armistice talks entered a new phase especially after the May 1953 test of the novel nuclear artillery shell by the Americans.

 The KPA, PVA and UN Command signed the armistice agreement on 27 July 1953.
 South Korean President Syngman Rhee refused to sign.
 The war ended at this point, even though there was no peace treaty.
 North Korea nevertheless claims it won the war.
 Under the agreement, the belligerents established the Korean Demilitarized Zone (DMZ) which mostly follows the 38th parallel.
 In the eastern part, the DMZ runs north of the 38th parallel; to the west, it travels south of it.
 Kaesong, site of the initial negotiations, was in pre-war South Korea but is now part of North Korea.
 The DMZ has since been patrolled by the KPA and the ROKA, with the US still operating as the UN Command.

 Operation Glory was conducted from July to November 1954, to allow combatants to exchange their dead.
 The remains of 4,167 US Army and US Marine Corps dead were exchanged for 13,528 KPA and PVA dead, and 546 civilians dead in UN POW camps were delivered to the South Korean government.
 After Operation Glory, 416 Korean War unknown soldiers were buried in the National Memorial Cemetery of the Pacific, on Oahu, Hawaii.
 Defense Prisoner of War/Missing Personnel Office (DPMO) records indicate the PRC and North Korea transmitted 1,394 names, of which 858 were correct.
 From 4,167 containers of returned remains, forensic examination identified 4,219 individuals.
 Of these, 2,944 were identified as from the US, and all but 416 were identified by name.
 From 1996 to 2006, North Korea recovered 220 remains near the Sino-Korean border.